Isabella Karle: Early life and education

 Isabella Helen Lugoski was born in Detroit, Michigan, on December 2, 1921, the daughter of immigrants from Poland.
 Her father, Zygmunt Lugoski, worked for the city's transportation system.
 Her mother, the former Elizabeth Graczyk, was a self-educated woman who supported her family as a seamstress of automobile upholstery and later by running a restaurant–eventually with Isabella's help, who became the restaurant's accountant after discovering a love for numbers.

-She attended the local public schools and skipped two grades in elementary school, despite not speaking English until the first grade.
+Karle attended the local public schools and skipped two grades in elementary school, despite not speaking English until the first grade.
 While at school, a female chemistry teacher led her to her pursuit of the field as a career.
 She also drew inspiration from a biography of Marie Curie.

-She attended Wayne University (now Wayne State University) in Detroit for a semester before obtaining a four-year scholarship to the University of Michigan, where she majored in physical chemistry and received a Bachelor of Science at age 19, followed by Master of Science and Ph.D. degrees in the field.
+Karle attended Wayne University (now Wayne State University) in Detroit for a semester before obtaining a four-year scholarship to the University of Michigan, where she majored in physical chemistry and received a Bachelor of Science at age 19, followed by Master of Science and Ph.D. degrees in the field.

 During her graduate work she met her future husband and scientific collaborator, Jerome Karle, in a physical-chemistry lab where alphabetical seating dictated that the two of them would sit next to each other; the two were both advised in their Ph.D. studies by Lawrence Brockway.
-The pair married in June 1942 after Isabella completed her M.S. degree.

 Career

 Karle worked on the Manhattan Project during World War II, where she developed techniques to extract plutonium chloride from a mixture containing plutonium oxide.
-After the war, she worked at the University of Michigan where she was the first female member of the chemistry faculty.
+After the war, she worked at the University of Michigan as a member of the chemistry faculty.

 She then joined the United States Naval Research Laboratory (NRL).
 At the NRL, her husband Jerome developed "direct methods" for analyzing structure of crystals.
 Their experimental apparatus for electron diffraction for characterizing the structures of gaseous molecules provided invaluable insights into key principles that led them later to their successful treatment of the phase problem in X-ray crystallography.
 However, for many years the crystallographic community remained skeptical about their utility.
 Isabella Karle was the first person to apply the method.
 She developed the symbolic addition procedure that connects the theoretical "direct method" apparatus and actual X-ray diffraction data.
 These contributions advanced the field of X-ray crystallography by enabling determination of the structure of crystals.

 One of the first successes of solving crystal structures was determining the structure of the venom of a South American frog.
 Understanding the mechanism used by the venom to block specific nerve transmission proved to be very useful for the study of nerve transmission for medical purposes.
-Based on her work, a synthetic from of the venom could be manufactured.
+Based on her work, a synthetic form of the venom could be manufactured.
 This technique has played a major role in the development of new pharmaceutical products and other synthesized materials.